cohitre/myron-marston/static/dev-blog/_posts/2012-03-20-faster-test-boot-times-with-bundler-standalone.md

 That's 0.6 seconds vs. 1.4 seconds--more than twice as slow to run the tests through `bundle exec`.

-When I noticed this, I immediately tried running other specs without `bundle exec`...and immediately ran into a problem:
+When I noticed this, I tried running other specs without `bundle exec`...and immediately ran into a problem:

 {% codeblock load_error.txt lang:sh %}